fuseraft/hayward/README.md

 ## Sample Code

-Below is a simple markdown generator that reads `.kiwi` files and generates a markdown file called `hayward-files.md`.
+Below is a simple markdown generator that reads `.kiwi` files and generates a file called `kiwi-files.md` with their contents.

 You can find other examples in the [docs](docs/README.md) and in the [scripts](scripts/) directory.